hrennau/foxpath/README.md

 <pre>\xsdbase\niem*\\*.xsd[file-size() le 900]</pre>
 returns the file paths of all XSD documents found at any depth under any folder niem* under folder /xsdbase, excluding all XSDs with a size greater than 900 bytes.

 The XQuery modules are accompanied by the shell script fox.
-The script is used with a single parameter, which is a foxpath expression, and it returns the value of the expression.
+The script is used with a single parameter, which is a foxpath expression, or a file containing a foxpath expression.
+The script returns the value of the expression.
 Unless option -b is used, the path operator (standard: /) and the foxpath operator (standard: \\) are swapped, so that the following two calls would be equivalent:
 <pre>fox "/xsdbase/niem*//*.xsd[file-size() le 900]"</pre>
 and this:
 <pre>fox -b "\xsdbase\niem*\\*.xsd[file-size() le 900]"</pre>